Skip to content

 Authentication

-Include your API key in every request using the token query parameter:
+Pass your API key as the apiKey query parameter:

 Terminal window